rambleraptor/api-linter/docs/rules/0004/path-never-optional.md

 ---
 rule:
   aep: 4
-  name: [core, '4', name-never-optional]
+  name: [core, '4', path-never-optional]
-  summary: Resource name fields must never be labeled with proto3_optional.
+  summary: Resource path fields must never be labeled with proto3_optional.
-permalink: /4/name-never-optional
+permalink: /4/path-never-optional
 redirect_from:
-  - /4/name-never-optional
+  - /4/path-never-optional
 ---

-# Resource name field never optional
+# Resource path field never optional

-This rule enforces that the name field of a resource message is not labeled with proto3_optional.
+This rule enforces that the path field of a resource message is not labeled with proto3_optional.

 ## Details

-This rule scans for messages with a `google.api.resource` annotation and ensures that the configured name field (either `name` or whichever field specified via `name_field`) is not labeled as `optional`.
+This rule scans for messages with a `google.api.resource` annotation and ensures that the configured path field (either `path` or whichever field specified via `path_field`) is not labeled as `optional`.

 ## Examples